 Ruby Bridges (1954-)

-On the morning of the first day of school, Ruby and her mother were escorted by four federal marshals because the local and other federal officials were not willing to protect her.
-She walked past crowds of people screaming vicious and derogatory things at her.
-However, this did not frighten her: what did frighten her was a woman holding a black baby doll in a coffin.
+Ruby and her mother were escorted by four federal marshals to the school every day that year.
+She walked past crowds screaming vicious slurs at her.
+Undeterred, she later said she only became frightened when she saw a woman holding a black baby doll in a coffin.

 - Bridges, Ruby.
 I Am Ruby Bridges.
 New York : Scholastic Inc., 2009.